 What You Need to Do

 There are various paperwork and box-ticking exercises that need to be completed before beginning the number porting process in the UK:

 - Supply copies of existing bills to confirm current number ranges and account numbers.

-- Sign order forms to confirm acceptance of porting charges.
+- Sign order forms to confirm the acceptance of porting charges.

 - Completing an LOA (letter of authority) on company headed paper, confirming permissions to port the numbers from the old provider